 We take our responsibilities for increasing awareness of health issues very seriously and rely on the support of parents in this.

-Click here to view the menu for Summer 2017.
+Click here to view the menu for Spring / Summer 2018.
 The menu will change at half-term.

 Click here for a letter from SK Solutions regarding School meals - this will reassure parents regarding the horsemeat issue.